UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C. 20549 |

 Assess technology and markets.

 Initially, the independent consultants will be individuals or groups with whom our president is familiar or with whom our president knows or has undertaken projects in the past.
 If we obtain significant numbers of engagements, we anticipate increasing our base of consultants.
-The purpose of using outside consultants is to have access to skilled professionals on an “as needed” basis without incurring fixed costs.
+The purpose of using outside consultants is to have access to skilled professionals on an as needed basis without incurring fixed costs.
 As part of our services, we will also provide clients with advice on making their business more interesting or attractive to investors.
 Our target market will be small and medium sized companies that have limited resources and need to decide how to allocate those resources among potential projects.
 We will also work with companies that need to become more efficient by introducing automated manufacturing processes.

 Business Development Companies/Venture Capital Firms